one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

 1. WINNERS LIST

-   Send email to TBD with the subject line "Cloud Skills Challenge winners" within 30 days of March 3, 2020 to receive a list of winners that received a prize worth $30.00 or more.
+   Send email to usocpcsc@microsoft.com TBD with the subject line "Cloud Skills Challenge winners" within 30 days of the Challenge End Date to receive a list of winners that received a prize worth $30.00 or more.